Conjectures P1-P15 for Coxeter groups with complete graph: Introduction

 Xi \cite{xi2012afunction} proved the boundedness conjecture for Coxeter groups with complete graph, see also \cite{Shi-Yang2016} for the unequal parameter case.
 It turns out these Coxeter groups are relatively easy to deal with, partly because the reduced expressions of their elements can be described explicitly (see \cite{shi-2015-reduced-strict,Shi2016reduced}).
 Based on these works, we proved P1-P15 for the lowest two-sided cell of the Coxeter group with complete graph, and gave a description of the structure of its asymptotic ring, see \cite{xie2017complete}.

 The main goal of this paper is to prove P1-P15 for Coxeter groups with complete graph.
-Some ideas for the proof of P1-P15 here originate from our previous works \cite{xie2015lowest,xie2015dec-rank2,xie2017complete} on the lowest two-sided cell and decomposition formula.
+Some ideas for the proof of P1-P15 here originate from our previous works \cite{xie2015lowest,xie2015dec-rank2,xie2017complete} on the lowest two-sided cell and the factorization formula.